-Alternative 1: Proposed 25 m high Tree Mast - (Preferred) PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Noise Low-negative Nature of impact: Noise impact from machinery on the property and neighbouring residential properties during construction.
-Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised noise disturbance on the site Probability of occurrence: Probable Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Definite Indirect impacts: Slight increase in localised ambient noise levels (negligible) Cumulative impact prior to mitigation: Low-negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium - Low negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
+Alternative 1: 25m High Lattice Mast - preferred PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Noise Low-negative Nature of impact: Noise impact from machinery on the property and neighbouring residential properties during construction.
+Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised noise disturbance on site Probability of occurrence: Probable Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Definite Indirect impacts: Slight increase in localised ambient noise levels (negligible) Cumulative impact prior to mitigation: Lo-negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Medium - Low negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
 Construction only to take place during normal working hours.
 No construction on Sundays.
 Compliance with the appropriate legislation with respect to noise shall be mandatory.
 Implementation of the EMPr.
 Degree to which the impact can be mitigated: Medium Proposed mitigation: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
 Construction only to take place during normal working hours.
 No construction on Sundays.
 Compliance with the appropriate legislation with respect to noise shall be mandatory.
 Implementation of the EMPr.
 Residual impacts: Negligible Cumulative impact post mitigation: Low - negative

 Significance rating of impact after mitigation

-(e.g. Low, Medium, Medium-High, High, or Very- Low - negative
+(e.g. Low, Medium, Medium-High, High, or Very- High) Low - negative

-High)

 OPERATIONAL PHASE

 Potential impact and risk: The activity is not expected to have any noise impacts during the operational phase.

 Nature of impact:

 Extent and duration of impact:

 Consequence of impact or risk:

 Probability of occurrence:

-Degree to which the impact may cause

-irreplaceable loss of resources:
+Degree to which the impact may cause irreplaceable loss of resources:

 Degree to which the impact can be reversed:

 Indirect impacts:

 Cumulative impact prior to mitigation:

-Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-
+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

-High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

-Significance rating of impact after mitigation

-(e.g. Low, Medium, Medium-High, High, or Very-
+Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

-High)

-DECOMMISSIONING AND CLOSURE PHASE The project on proposed does not require 'decommissioning' or
+DECOMMISSIONING AND CLOSURE PHASE

 Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.

-Nature of impact: incievani.
+Nature of impact:

 Extent and duration of impact:

 Consequence of impact or risk:

 Probability of occurrence:

-Degree to which the impact may cause

-irreplaceable loss of resources:
+Degree to which the impact may cause irreplaceable loss of resources:

 Degree to which the impact can be reversed:

 Indirect impacts:

 Cumulative impact prior to mitigation:

 Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

 Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

-Alternative 1: Proposed 25m high Tree Mast - (Preferred)

-PLANNING, DESIGN AND DEVELOPMENT PHASE ı

-• Vigual impacts Madium pagetive

-Potential impact and risk: Visual impact: Medium-negative

-Nature of impact: Unsightly views due to construction site

-Extent and duration of impact: Local, Duration of construction phase
+Alternative 1: 25m High Lattice Mast - preferred PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Visual impact: Medium-negative Nature of impact: Unsightly views due to construction site Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised visual disturbance on site Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Negligible